alwye/bierman-gui/README.md

 Bit Indexed Explicit Replication (BIER) is a revolutionary new multipoint forwarding architecture.
 BIER allows for network replication without a tree building protocol or per-flow state by providing a mechanism to define endpoints within the packet header.
 BIER routers replicate and forward multicast packets along the unicast shortest paths to each of the defined endpoints for any given packet.
 This is a radical simplification over all previous multi-point solutions, reducing the cost of operation and providing deterministic network convergence performance for multicast services.

 As mentioned BIERMAN runs on top of ODL and provides the operator with an easy to use WEB interface for managing bier networks and the video content running over them.

+The architecture for the BIERMAN application is shown in the figure below.